 Even if you have no interest in majoring in computer science or ever working in computer science, learning how to program is still a valuable skill because computers are so omnipresent.
 Nearly every activity you do in your daily life involves a computer, whether you realize it or not.
 When you think about computers in your life, you might only think of your desktop or laptop.
-However, your cell phone, iPod, and every other electronic gadget you might own these days is really a digital computer.
+However, your smart phone, tablet, and every other electronic gadget you might own these days is really a digital computer.
 There are computers in nearly every car you see on the road that control various aspects of the operation of the engine as well as the internal electronics.

-So far we have just listed what you might call "client-side computers," computer devices that people own and use, the ones you might interact with directly.
+So far we have just listed what you might call "client-side computers", computer devices that people own and use, the ones you might interact with directly.
 Computers also control a lot of things in the background.
 They are responsible for street lights.
 They route packages that are sent to you and they oversee inventory control at your local stores.
 They even govern the the distribution of electricity and water.
 If all the computers in the world were to suddenly cease to function, us humans would find we have a very hard time getting anything done.
+Unless it could be fixed quickly, society would break down and mass chaos and death would quickly follow in developed nations.